OMGJL/MSI-Z490-Tomahawk-OpenCore/README.md

 When you add kext entry to your config.plist, **the order matters**

 For example, you need to put VirtualSMC.kext before SMCProcessor.kext, otherwise SMCProcessor.kext won't load properly as its dependency isn't loaded yet.

+Same goes with Whatevergreen and AppleALC, same goes with USBToolBox and its mapping